 Visit Osborne House, the seaside palace of Queen Victoria.
 Discover Victoria & Albert’s private apartments and majestic staterooms, walk along the private bathing beach and admire the beautiful gardens and grounds.

 Head to the Needles, the most iconic landmark on the Isle of Wight.
 Learn more about the interesting history, impressive geology and incredible sea views.
+You can even hop on a boat and view the nearby former defensive batteries.
 See the nearby dramatic cliffs at St. Catherine’s Down

 Return to Shanklin and overnight in the town